ajinkya-devops/techwisdombyajinkya/_posts/2017-09-11-Container-Orchestration-Using-Rancher.md

 Rancher software consists of **four** major components:

    * Infrastructure Orchestration
    * Container Orchestration & Scheduling
    * Application Catalog
    * Enterprise-Grade Control

 ![placeholder](../assets/img/Post_Images/2017-09-11-Container-Orchestration-Using-Rancher/12.png "Rancher UI")

 In this tutorial, you'll get to know about Rancher Server Installation, Adding Custom Hosts to the Rancher Server, Creating Environments & much more!

-## Pre-requisites
+### Pre-requisites

 1. A Linux machine of any configuration with an access to Interne. t.
 2. Docker Installed on the same machine.
 (If you don't know how to, visit <a href="https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/">HERE</a> and install it.

 ### Step 1 - Installing Rancher Server

 * Verify your Docker Installation by

-        ```bash
+    ```Dockerfile
     abc@xyz:~$docker --version
     Docker version 17.06.1-ce, build 874a737
     ```

 * Now, Install Rancher Server by running its docker container by

-        ```bash
+    ````shell
     abc@xyz:~$docker run -d --restart=unless-stopped -p 8080:8080 rancher/server
-        ```
+    ````
 Where,

     * `d`: Running the container in Detached mode
     * `--restart`=unless-stopped: Always restart the container regardless of the exit status
     * `-p 8080:8080` - Expose port 8080 of the container to the port 8080 on the host
     * `rancher/server`: Name of the Rancher Server Image
     * It will first pull the `*rancher/server*` image & then spin up the container on it.

 * Verify that the container is running by:

     ```bash
     abc@xyz:~$docker ps

     CONTAINER ID     IMAGE          STATUS            PORTS
     01c0d330c84d  rancher/server  Up 10 Mins  0.0.0.0:8080->8080/tcp
     ```
 ### Step 2 - Accessing Web UI of Rancher Server

 The UI and API will be available on the exposed port `8080`